This article was based on the TEDxHouston talk, “The Power of Vulnerability,” by Brené Brown:

 One of the things that we need to think about is why and how we numb.
 Sometimes numbing can lead to addiction.
 Another way people try to numb is by trying to make everything that's uncertain, certain.
 People also try to perfect, most dangerously, our children.
 Children are hardwired for struggle when they get here.
 Our job is not to make them perfect.
 Our job is to look and say, "You know what?
 You're imperfect, and you're wired for struggle, but you are worthy of love and belonging."

 We pretend that what we do doesn't have an effect on people.
 We do that in our personal lives.
 We do that corporately -- whether it's a bailout, an oil spill, or a recall.
 We pretend like what we're doing doesn't have a huge impact on other people.
 We need to be authentic and real and say, "We're sorry.
 We'll fix it."

-We need to let ourselves be seen, deeply seen, vulnerably seen and to love with our whole hearts, even though there's no guarantee.
+Self development and growth through NLP allows us to let ourselves be seen, deeply seen, vulnerably seen and to love with our whole hearts, even though there's no guarantee.
 We need to practice gratitude and joy in those moments of terror when we're feeling vulnerable.
 We need to be able to stop and, instead of catastrophising what might happen, say, "I'm just so grateful because to feel this vulnerable means I'm alive."
 Most importantly, we need to believe that we're enough so we can be kinder and gentler to the people around us, and kinder and gentler to ourselves.